 If I want something I can’t be beat, unless I want to be beat.
 But it’s not a zero sum game so you won’t lose either.
 Whew!
 The pie is large and it’ll keep growing if you add the right ingredients.

 I’ve never kicked it at my full potential.
 Not somebody else’s idea of my potential, but my own.
-Maybe I hold myself to a high standard.
+Maybe I hold myself to a higher standard.
 I don’t think enough of us hold ourselves to a high standard.
 We’re too lenient when it’s disruptive and not lenient enough when it’s destructive.

 I put my head down and move forward.
 I work on projects that excite me and I do what I do.
 Sometimes things don’t work out.
 Sometimes they work out phenomenally.